-The department in charge of response is the General Affairs & Human Resources Office, and the manager in charge of preventing unreasonable demands is the general manager of the General Affairs & Human Resources Office d) Preparation of Response Manual
+The department in charge of response is the General Affairs & Human Resources Office, and the manager in charge of preventing unreasonable demands is the general manager of the General Affairs & Human Resources Office.

 The Company builds close collaborative relationships while consulting with legal advisors and external consultants at all times.